Back to blog

 Release

-Ink/charcoal doodle: a proof-pack folder carries a stable test checklist.
+Ink/charcoal doodle: a proof-pack folder carries a deterministic test checklist.

 Proof packs gain a deterministic bash test suite and better runtime helpers, window selection becomes stable/offline, and perplexity runs get safer around bad token IDs.